 Budget and Plan for Christmas Gifts

 It's easy to go overboard at Christmas time with so many friends and family to buy for.
 Save money by making a budget and detailed gift list ahead of time.
-This will not only make sure you don't spend more than you are comfortable with, but it will also allow you to take advantage of Black Friday and Cyber Monday deals by looking for savings on your list items.
+This will not only ensure you don't spend more than what's within your budget, but it will also allow you to take advantage of Black Friday and Cyber Week deals by looking for savings on your list items.